smart-rb/smart_schema/README.md

   - use `schema(:non_strict)` to globally define non-strict schema;
   - nested schemas inherits strict behavior from outer schemas;
   - root schema is `:strict` by default;
+  - schema reopening without mode attribute does not change original schema mode (you should manually pass a mode attribute to redefine already defined schema mode);

 ```ruby
 class MySchema < SmartCore::Schema